brmedeiros/dicey9000/readme.txt

 You can choose the default roll mode by typing

-   !r set 'mode name'
+   !r set 'mode_name'

-There are currently two possible choices:
+There are currently two possible 'mode_name' choices:

 * wod

 World of Darkness (WoD) (chosen by default)

-Uses the WoD to count successes and explode dices.
+Uses the WoD rules to count successes and explode dices.
 A successes happens if the dice scores 7 of higher.
 A dice explodes (gets rolled again) if its result is equal to 10.
 A result list is printed and the number of successes is shown.

 * simple